How to Prevent Breast Cancer

 The current medical system places a heavy emphasis on breast cancer treatment; however, much more attention needs to be given to the prevention side of the equation.
 As a rule, we seem to think that we are helpless victims in the fight against cancer; either we get it or we don’t.
 In reality, proper prevention can dramatically improve a woman’s chances of avoiding this dreaded disease.
 Here are some proven and practical ways of improving your odds:

 Hydration – Stay hydrated!
-We recommend filtered water.
+We recommend filtered water and glass bottles.

 Toxins – First, choose a healthy diet.
 Be aware of xenohormones, chemicals, and environmental contaminants.
 Choose to not smoke or expose yourself to second and third-hand smoke.
 Educate yourself about “green” products.
 For example, “green” cleaning supplies, cooking utensils, personal and skin care products.
 Allow dry cleaned clothes to air out before placing them in your closet.
 Learn about the different McMinn Clinic Detox programs.